flyingCodeMonkeys/Practice-Problems/src/main/java/WordSearch/README.md

- Given a 2D board and a word, find if the word exists in the grid.
+ Given a 2D board (m x n) and a word, find if the word exists in the grid.

  The word can be constructed from letters of sequentially adjacent cell, where "adjacent" cells are those horizontally or vertically neighboring.